Mavrick-03/Overhead-tank-water-quality-management-system/README.md

 # Overhead-tank-water-quality-management-system
 An Solution to Mastek's DEEPBLUE S8 2023 problem statement

-Certainly!
-Here’s a project description in the first person for your overhead tank water quality monitoring system:

-Project Description:

 In this project, I developed an advanced water quality monitoring system specifically designed for overhead tanks.
 The goal was to create a reliable and efficient way to ensure the water in these tanks meets the highest quality standards.

 To achieve this, I designed a system that continuously monitors various parameters of the water, including temperature, pH levels, turbidity, and contamination.
 The system utilizes a combination of sensors and data processing technologies to provide real-time insights into the water quality.